 Pupils from around the world live together in boarding houses and share all aspects of school life, including sports and extra-curricular activities, which provide a valuable learning experience.
 Many of our international pupils receive specialised English language tuition in the EAL Department, where teachers help pupils with both their everyday and academic English, as well as providing language support for work in academic subjects.
 The school is a multi-faith community and religions other than Christianity are both valued and practised.

 We aim to promote inter-cultural awareness and understanding.
 We are sensitive to the special challenges faced by youngsters arriving for the first time in a new school in a foreign land where they are expected to operate in a second language.
 These challenges include culture shock, loneliness, language difficulties, confusion and homesickness.
-Our teachers understand, for example, that you may be suffering from jet lag, will be missing home, or will not be familiar with the bank system.
+Our teachers and house stafff understand, for example, that you may be suffering from jet lag, will be missing home, or will not be familiar with the bank system.
 They are friendly and will do everything they can to make you feel welcome and at home, to get to know Millfield and the country.
-Don't be afraid to talk to your houseparent teacher or group tutor about any difficulties or concerns you may be having.
+Don't be afraid to talk to your housemaster / housemistress, teachers or group tutor about any difficulties or concerns you may be having.
 New pupils are also provided with a guide or ‘buddy' for their first weeks in the school and can join the International Pupils' Association.

 International Pupils' Association